CoolCoderSJ/HCGateway/README.md

 ---
 ## Running with Docker

- Running via docker is a fabulous way to ensure that you dont run into env issues also, if you are a self-hoster kindly note that,when running via docker, you may need to run things in a bridge mode -
+ Running via docker is a great way to ensure that you dont run into env issues.

 To run the HCGateway API using Docker, follow these steps:

 1. **Prerequisites**\